Aut-invariant norms and Aut-invariant quasimorphisms on free and surface groups: Introduction.

 In this paper we study norms that are $\Aut(G)$-invariant, i.e., for each $x\in G$ and $\psi\in\Aut(G)$ we have $|x| = |\psi(x)|$.
 An example of such a norm is the word norm $|\mathord{\cdot}|_S$ defined by $\Aut(G)$-invariant generating set $S$, that is:

-Under mild assumptions, there is only one such norm up to bi-Lipschitz equivalence.
+Under mild assumptions, up to bi-Lipschitz equivalence, there is only one $\Aut(G)$-invariant word norm.
 We denote it by $|\mathord{\cdot}|_{\Aut}$ and call it the $\Aut$-norm of $G$.
 We focus on two types of groups: surface groups, where the $\Aut$-norm counts the minimal number of simple loops needed to express an element in a group, and free groups, where the $\Aut$-norm counts the minimal number of primitive elements needed to express an element in a group.

 Let $x\in G$.
-Recall that $x$ is undistorted with respect to $|\mathord{\cdot}|$ if there exists $C>0$ such that $|x^n|>Cn$.
-Otherwise it is distorted.
+Recall that $x$ is \textbf{undistorted} with respect to $|\mathord{\cdot}|$ if there exists $C>0$ such that $|x^n|>Cn$.
+Otherwise it is \textbf{distorted}.
 Note that this notion depends only on the bi-Lipschitz class of $|\mathord{\cdot}|$.
 In this paper we characterize distorted and undistorted elements in surface and free groups.
 The main idea is to find an appropriate quasimorphism on $G$.
 More precisely, in order to show that $x\in G$ is undistorted in $|\mathord{\cdot}|_{\Aut}$, it is enough to find a homogeneous quasimorphism which is non-zero on $x$ but is bounded on some $\Aut(G)$-invariant generating set $S$.
 This strategy was previously used in the context of conjugation invariant norms, see e.g. \cite{bgkm, BK-disc}.

-We say that $G$ satisfies a $\Bo b\Bo q$-dichotomy with respect to the $\Aut$-norm, if for every element $x \in G$, either the cyclic group $\langle x \rangle$ is bounded in the $\Aut$-norm, or we can find a homogeneous quasimorphism which does not vanish on $x$ but is bounded on some $\Aut(G)$-invariant generating set.
+We say that $G$ satisfies \textbf{bq-dichotomy} with respect to the $\Aut$-norm, if for every element $x \in G$, either the cyclic group $\langle x \rangle$ is bounded in the $\Aut$-norm, or we can find a homogeneous quasimorphism which does not vanish on $x$ but is bounded on some $\Aut(G)$-invariant generating set.
 That is, all undistorted elements are detected by appropriate quasimorphisms.

-The main result of this paper is presented below, i.e. we prove the following theorem (see Theorems \ref{thm:free.main} and \ref{thm:surface.main} in the text), which, in particular, answers (see Corollary~\ref{cor:calegari-question}) a question of Danny Calegari from 2007 (see \cite[Question 1.6]{C-08}) and gives a simple proof of Stallings theorem \cite[Theorem 2.4]{stallings} on Whitehead graphs of separable elements. \begin{theorem*} Surface groups and free groups satisfy a $\Bo b\Bo q$-dichotomy with respect to their $\Aut$-norms.
+The main result of this paper is presented below, i.e., we prove the following theorem (see Theorems \ref{thm:free.main} and \ref{thm:surface.main} in the text), which, in particular, answers (see Corollary~\ref{cor:calegari-question}) a question of Danny Calegari from 2007 (see \cite[Question 1.6]{C-08}) and gives a simple proof of Stallings theorem \cite[Theorem 2.4]{stallings} on Whitehead graphs of separable elements.

+\begin{theorem*} Surface groups and free groups satisfy bq-dichotomy with respect to their $\Aut$-norms.
 Moreover, in both cases, there is an explicit characterization of undistorted elements. \end{theorem*}